How can you tell if you work for an employer who will do you more harm than good? How do you know when it’s time to quit your job?

 If the company lacks effective corporate governance, it can be a sign that it cannot provide employees with a work environment that’s conducive for work and make working an enjoyable experience.

-If you find yourself working for an employer with the abovementioned signs, you may want to look for other career opportunities.
+If you find yourself working for an employer with the above-mentioned signs, you may want to look for other career opportunities.
 Do your research and ask colleagues or mentors.
 There are many companies out there that keep employees’ interests in mind.
-When you work for a good employer, you will be able to grow and eventually, become successful.
+Good employers believe in their people, encouraging them to grow and achieve their full potential at work.